 New Year's Eve: A Brief History

 Like it or lump it, who’s to praise (or blame) for New Year’s Eve?
-See the down low below from history.com.
+This story in Mic Network provides a brief overview.

 New Year’s Eve is one of the world’s most celebrated holidays, whether you’re a kid excited to stay up all night or an adult just trying to make it to midnight after a long day of work — or day drinking.
 But how did the tradition of New Year’s Eve begin — and why do we celebrate it the way we do?

 When did New Year’s Eve festivities come about?

 The earliest recorded New Year’s celebration is thought to be in Mesopotamia around 2000 B.C., according to Earth Sky.
 While the celebrations actually occurred during the vernal equinox in mid-March — as this was considered the start of the new year by the calendar at the time — an eleven-day festival was held that would probably put our current parties to shame.
 According to History.com, the Ancient Mesopotamian people performed rituals, celebrated the religious victory of the sky god Marduk over the sea goddess Tiamat and either crowned a new king or allowed their old king to continue his reign.

 Why do we celebrate the new year in January?